To preserve, interpret and present Central Alabama's

 Join the Landmarks Foundation this year for its annual history symposium.
 Over the course of the Spring 2021, we'll host historians from around the state on a digital platform in a wide ranging discussion about Reconstruction in Alabama.
 The symposium addresses many topics specific to this formative, but little discussed period in our State's history

-Pay attention to our social media and our events page for timing and access to these conversations.
+Pay attention to our social media and our events page for access to these conversations.
 A special thanks goes to the Alabama Humanities Foundation for making this year's symposium happen.

 Follow the link below to the recorded sessions on the Landmarks YouTube page.